 Candidates will pay an initial registration fee.
 This covers registration and the first year of certified membership.
 Once you are awarded the certificate, certified membership will be added to your account.
 Each year thereafter the certified membership renewal fee will be payable annually.

 Certificates are currently valid for three years, at the end of which you will be required to do a light touch to your existing portfolio.
 ALT will get in touch regarding this process.

 Can I still be involved after I've retired?

 Yes.
-Retired Certified Members will not be required to update their portfolio every 3 years.
-Retired Certified Members may continue to act as assessors for a period of at least 3 years after retirement.
+Retired Certified Members will not be required to update their portfolio every three years.
+Retired Certified Members may continue to act as assessors for a period of at least three years after retirement.